pmunts/libsimpleio/README.txt

      * 22 August 2018 -- Fixed various issues with cross-compiling the
        example programs.
 Added more test programs for the PCA8574 I2C GPIO expander.
+     * 26 August 2018 -- Added support for the PCA9685 I2C PWM controller
+       to the .Net libraries.

 Documentation